oluyalireuben/MathMinds-Game/README.md

 # MathMinds-Game
+### Description About the math Game
 Educational math game for grades 4-6, fostering a fun learning environment.
 Adaptive quizzes cover primary math topics.
 Engaging UI with vibrant visuals.
 Reinforce fundamental principles in an interactive way.

+## How the Game works
+User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
+The score is recorded.

 Difficulty levels to be added (Easy, Medium and Hard levels)